MrPio/The-Seagull-Story/README.md

 [5]:https://discuss.huggingface.co/t/bpe-tokenizers-and-spaces-before-words/475

 ### The structure of the data set
-Starting from the data set of [SeagullStory](https://github.com/manuu1311/SeagullStory) by [@manuu1311](https://github.com/manuu1311), we extracted all the questions stored in the different `.json` files, cleaned them up and organized them into three different `.txt` files, each containing the list of questions of one of the three classes, separated by a new line.
+Starting from the data set of [SeagullStory](https://github.com/manuu1311/SeagullStory) by [@manuu1311](https://github.com/manuu1311), we extracted all the questions stored in the different `.json` files, cleaned them up and organized them into three different `.txt` files, namely [`yes.txt`](dataset/yes.txt), [`irrelevant.txt`](dataset/irrelevant.txt) and [`no.txt`](dataset/no.txt), each containing the list of questions of one of the three classes, separated by a new line.
 Up to this point we had about 150 samples for each class.

 We further enriched the dataset by manually adding samples until we reached $250$ samples for each class.
 Then, as a data enrichment strategy, we asked the `gpt-4o` and `gemini-2.0-flash-exp` LLMs to provide more samples based on the story.
 This gave us $650$ samples per class, for a total of $1.950$ samples, unfortunately with a small percentage of duplicates that we left **to avoid class imbalance**.
 These $1.950$ samples are randomly shuffled and the $10\%$ of them are chosen as the test set.